1st Year

 The Secret to Good Behavior: REWARD IT!

 At this age, discipline is simple.
 It means loving care and guidance.
 The key is reward.
 Many parents pay attention to their children’s behavior only when it upsets them.
-This teaches a child that attention only comes when she does something bad.
+This teaches a child that attention only comes when they do something bad.

-Reward your baby with your loving attention when she plays well.
-Don’t become a parent who only notices his child when she has done something wrong.
+Reward your baby with your loving attention when they play well.
+Don’t become a parent who only notices their child when they have done something wrong.
 Notice the good times, and give your baby a smile, a laugh, or a hug.
 Your attention is your baby’s best reward.
 Use it to encourage good, not bad, behavior.

 Prevent situations in which your baby might do something you don’t like.
 Move the TV control to a higher shelf.
 Put a gate across the stairs.
 If your baby does something you don’t like, think of ways you could keep it from happening again.
 Create a trouble-free environment.